zuplo/docs/docs/dedicated/architecture.md

 Zuplo's managed dedicated instances are designed to be highly available, scalable, and secure.
-With a managed dedicated instance of Zuplo, your API Gateway is isolated to its own instance(s) and when running in on a cloud provider that supports it, a dedicated VPC as well.
+With a managed dedicated instance of Zuplo, your API Gateway is isolated to its own instances and when running in on a cloud provider that supports it, a dedicated VPC as well.
 This document outlines the components and architecture of a managed dedicated instance of a Zuplo API Gateway.

 ## Components

 A managed dedicated instance of Zuplo consists of the following components:

 - **API Gateway**: The API Gateway is the core component of Zuplo.
-It is the component that receives incoming requests, routes them to the appropriate backend, and returns the response to the client.
+It's the component that receives incoming requests, routes them to the appropriate backend, and returns the response to the client.
 The API Gateway is responsible for authentication, authorization, rate limiting, and other